Skip to Content

 • Garlic Bulb.
 Each bulb has between 10 and 20 cloves of varying sizes.

 • Large Carrot.
-This will be removed at the end, so you can leave it whole or cut it into large pieces that can easily be removed after cooking.
+You can remove this at the end, so you can leave it whole or cut it into large pieces that can easily be removed after cooking.

 • Bay Leaves.
 While these leaves are not toxic, they do not break down in the stew and should be removed before you serve the sauce.

-• Guajillo Chiles.
-Guajillo chillies dried mirasol chile.
+• Guajillo Chile Peppers.
+Guajillo peppers chillies dried mirasol chile.
 They have a fruity smokey flavor and are considered a mild-medium pepper.
-They’re hotter than a poblano but less than a jalapeno pepper, so mild in my opinion.
+They’re hotter than a poblano but less than a jalapeno pepper, so they are mild in my opinion.

 • If you cannot find them in your regular grocery store, try a specialty store for Hispanic cuisine or a Whole Foods store.
 They can also be purchased online

-• If you’re very sensitive to heat, dried ancho chiles, which are dried poblano peppers have mild heat, can be used.
+• If you’re very sensitive to heat, you can use dried ancho chiles, which are dried poblano peppers known for their mild heat.

 • Dried Chile lasts a long time and when added to a hot liquid develops an amazing flavor that you would think would only come from fresh.

 • Chicken Boullion.
-You can use the cube form or the granulated form.
-This adds depth to your sauce.
+Use the cube form or the granulated form.
+This adds depth to your sauce when combined with the beef flavors.

 • Chili Powder.
 This gives the dish its classic deep red appearance.